 There are other marketing moves outside of the digital realm that you can execute to boost your hotel business, including:

 - Make partners—Every little bit helps.
 Travel agencies and tourism boards are still popular services, even in this age of autonomous technology.
-Establishing a working relationship with local experts and establishments is a great way to strengthen your position, and attract potential travelers who may not be digitally aware.
+Establishing a working relationship with local experts and establishments is a great way to strengthen your position and attract potential travelers who may not be digitally aware.

 - Encourage organic marketing from your guests—Millennial travelers love taking and sharing, photos.
 You can use this your advantage by incentivizing visitors to tag your hotel when uploading video and image content to their accounts.
-Grow your business with organic reach, and earn additional brand loyalty.
+Grow your business with organic reach and earn additional brand loyalty.

-There are plenty of examples of effective digital marketing strategies for building your independent hotel’s online reach.
+There are plenty of examples of effective digital marketing strategies for building your independent hotel's online reach.
 Technology changes every day, so keep your eyes and ears open for new methods.
-In the meantime, this starters hotel marketing guide is your ticket to success.
+In the meantime, this starter hotel marketing guide is your ticket to success.